keu/docs/astro/view-clusters.md

 2. Click **Restricted** and select the Workspaces that you want to map to the cluster.
 3. Click **Update**.

-Once you authorize select Workspaces to a cluster, Astro treats the cluster as restricted.
+After you authorize select Workspaces to a cluster, Astro treats the cluster as restricted.
 Restricted clusters appear as an option when creating a new Deployment only if the Deployment's Workspace is authorized to the cluster.

 :::info